-The right to challenge is a national process being introduced through the Government's Localism Act.
+The right to challenge is a national process introduced in 2012 through the Government's Localism Act.
 This makes it easier for voluntary and community groups or council employees to bid to run council services.

 The right to challenge enables eligible groups to express an interest in running a local authority service, providing: